-Finally, buying cannabis from reputable dispensaries that brand properly handled and stored the product for lasting quality.
+Finally, buying cannabis from reputable dispensaries that brand properly ensure the product is stored correctly, guaranteeing quality.
 Improperly stored cannabis can lose potency, degrade, and become unsafe to consume, so it is important to do your research.

 To find a trusted cannabis brand, look for companies that publish test results from state-verified third-party laboratories.
-You can find test results on the product’s website and by scanning QR codes on the packaging.
+You can find test results on the product’s website and by scanning the QR codes on the packaging.
 Another method for finding the right brand is checking for consumer reviews and the number of years in business.
 This method can be used for retail locations and home delivery services like wccannabis.

 3. Know Your Strains & Potency

 For example, strains with indica genetics are more sedative and help with pain relief and sleep.
 If you need sleep support but don’t know indicas work best for this condition, you may accidentally choose a sativa.
-Sativas are typically more energizing, and consuming these strains could further exacerbate your insomnia.
+Sativas are typically more energizing; consuming these strains could further exacerbate your insomnia.